murphye/cheap-gke-cluster/README.md

 ## How Does It Work?

 The overall solution is a bit complex and does use some Beta features of Google Cloud.
-The solution has been implemented in Terraform to make it easy to deploy, as there are many components and configurations required.
+However, the solution has been implemented in Terraform so it's easy to deploy, even with the many components and configurations required.

 These are the main parts of the solution to achieve a high level of cost savings: